fenago/deep-learning-for-nlp/Lab Guides/chapter_09/Lab_5.md

 # Next

-In the next chapter, you will discover how you can develop a neural bag-of-words model for movie review sentiment analysis.
+In the next lab, you will discover how you can develop a neural bag-of-words model for movie review sentiment analysis.